 Their next objection was Isaiah 45:7 in which they try to imply God is responsible for all evil.
 Isaiah 45:7 “The One forming light and creating darkness, causing well-being and creating calamity; I am the LORD who does all these.”
 Some translations instead of saying creating calamity, say creating evil.
 If God is the creator of all evil then He cannot be perfectly good.
 This would then serve as a defeater against the very nature of God.

 The first problem is these atheists make no effort to provide context to Isaiah 45:7.
 Proper interpretation requires this to understand the meaning of the verse.
 They also make no attempt at looking for possible solutions.
-A scholarly effort would take into consideration counter arguments and try to answer them.
+A scholarly effort would take into consideration counter arguments.
 These atheists make no effort to research the verses they call into question in their flyer.
 All they want to do is bombard the Christian with multiple verses that seem to teach God is a moral monster.
 However, utilizing some research answers can be found.

 After 70 years of captivity in Babylon, God raised up the Persian ruler Cyrus to bring the Jews back to their land.
 We read in Isaiah 45:1-7 “Thus says the LORD to Cyrus His anointed, Whom I have taken by the right hand,To subdue nations before him And to loose the loins of kings; To open doors before him so that gates will not be shut: 2 “I will go before you and make the rough places smooth; I will shatter the doors of bronze and cut through their iron bars.
 3 “I will give you the treasures of darkness And hidden wealth of secret places, So that you may know that it is I, The LORD, the God of Israel, who calls you by your name.
 4 “For the sake of Jacob My servant, And Israel My chosen one, I have also called you by your name; I have given you a title of honor Though you have not known Me.
 5 “I am the LORD, and there is no other; Besides Me there is no God.
 I will gird you, though you have not known Me; 6 That men may know from the rising to the setting of the sun That there is no one besides Me.
 I am the LORD, and there is no other, 7 The One forming light and creating darkness, Causing well-being and creating calamity; I am the LORD who does all these.